justinlee957/MongOmok/README.md

-Twitter + Omok using React and Nodejs
+Twitter + Gomoku using React and Nodejs